naga-satish/interview-preparation/ETL-ELT.md

    - Use test data that covers edge cases
    - Include performance benchmarks

-9. **How do you test ETL workflows for different business scenarios?**
+### 9. How do you test ETL workflows for different business scenarios?

    **Scenario-based testing approach:**